peckjd/cpsc318/lab05/README.md

 # Lab 5 - Scripted Wordpress Installation

-## Submission Directions
-Please submit any required answers and OQE to Canvas.
-Text answers should be submitted as doc, docx, or pdf.
-Images should be submitted as jpg or png.
-Documents should be named **LastName_LabNumber**.
-For example, Peck_Lab5.pdf

 ## Overview
 In this lab, you will:
 - Write a bash script that installs a LAMP stack and wordpress